Skip to main content

 5. Click Add

-You will now be able to choose this model as a provider in your elvex assistants!
+You will now be able to choose this model as a provider in your elvex agents!

 Did this answer your question?